Updated May 2020

 If I had ever lived in Paris, this would probably be first.
 I’m extremely jealous of anyone that has ever had that chance.

-I’ve been visiting Paris since I was a teenager when we would go on French exchanges with school.
-This in itself was almost always the oddest adventure imaginable and something that I think sparked my wanderlust without me ever realising.
+I’ve been visiting Paris since I was a teenager, on French exchanges with school.
+This in itself was almost always a slightly odd adventure and something that I think sparked my wanderlust without me ever realising.

 I’ve been to Paris maybe 7 times now, probably more and I never get sick of it.
 The only thing I could maybe do without would be going up the Eiffel Tower again.
-Unless I’m taking a kid up there because a child seeing something for the first time is the closest you can get to seeing it for the first time yourself again.
+Unless I’m taking a kid up there that is – a child seeing something for the first time, is the closest you can get to seeing it for the first time yourself again.

-Yes, Parisians are known for being rude but honestly, I don’t think of them as any more rude than London.
-I speak just about passable French and do my best to use it, which in my experience has always helped people be less rude to me.
-Unless I’ve really mucked up my words and managed to offend someone.
+Yes, Parisians are known for being rude but honestly, I don’t think of them as any ruder than London.
+I speak just about passable French and do my best to use it, which in my experience has made for more pleasant conversations.
+Unless I’ve really mucked up my words and managed to offend someone, of course.

 They say that Paris is one of the most romantic cities in the world and I suppose they’re right.
 Walking through its beautiful streets makes you feel like you’re in the romantic movie of your dreams.
 I wouldn’t say it matters if you’re on your own, with family, with friends or in fact with that special someone, its still magical.